 Dr. Oliver Sacks

 Music is a natural medium for each newborn human and it is an essential part of every child’s development.
 The development of musical ability is invaluable for the improvement of creativity and abstract and logical thinking.
 Music has a positive impact on the development of imagination and nonverbal communication.

 According to a study from Northwestern University sitting in a music class and letting the sound of music wash over kids is not enough.
-To fully reap the cognitive benefits of a music class, children have to be actively engaged in the music and participate in the class.
+To fully reap the cognitive benefits of playing music, children have to be actively engaged in the music and participate in the class.

-Playing an instrument benefits a child in ways that no other activity can.
-Music:
+Playing music benefits a child in ways that no other activity can.

 inspires creativity – whether a child is making up the lyrics to a song he or she will tap into their inner creative spirit;